-As a Mixpanel customer in the EU, you have the option to send your data to Mixpanel's EU data center, and have your data stored exclusively in the EU.
+As a Mixpanel customer in the EU, you have the option to send your data to Mixpanel's EU data center, and have your data stored exclusively in the EU when creating a new project.
 You do not automatically get Data Residency and are not automatically set up in the EU data center.
-Read on to learn how to ensure you are enrolled in our EU Data Residency program.

 Mixpanel is at feature parity between the product experience we offer to our EMEA and North American customers.
 You do not lose any product capability because you choose to store your data in the EU.